Billionaire Koch Brothers Critical Of Senate Healthcare Bill

 Among those that attended the Koch brothers’ event in Colorado over the weekend was Republican Mark Meadows from North Carolina, who was instrumental in shaping the House version of the bill into a more conservative product.
 As the Chairman of the House Freedom Caucus, Meadows has said that he will support a bill that clears the Senate in an effort to get the bill on President Trump’s desk as soon as possible.
 However, he also said that the Senate bill would need to be amended to include allowances for insurers currently selling coverage on Obamacare exchanges to offer cheaper plans that do not meet the ACA’s requirements for coverage.

 The Koch brothers’ influence over the political machinery in the United States has been a matter of contention on both sides of the aisle.
 Polling shows that a staggering 84 percent of Americans believe that money plays too much of a role in political campaigning and influence.
 But public opinion has done little to end this financial influence over government, and the Koch brothers’ organization is prepared to spend upwards of $400 million leading up to the midterm elections in 2018.
-Without legislation restricting this sort of influence, which is doubtful when those responsible for writing such legislation are the ones who benefit from the money spent to control American politics, the grip that the wealthy few like the billionaire Koch brothers have on the US government will likely never be weakened.
+Without legislation restricting this sort of influence, which is doubtful when those responsible for writing such legislation are the ones who benefit from the money spent to control American politics, experts believe that the grip that the wealthy few like the billionaire Koch brothers have on the U.S. government will likely never be weakened.

 [Featured Image by Phelan M. Ebenhack/AP Images]